Are you ready for a vacation and wondering if going to a hotel or taking an RV is the better choice?

 Hotels are a great vacation option over RV travel due to the amenities.
-The higher star-rating of the hotel, the more reasons you have to love them.
+The higher the star rating of the hotel, the more reasons you have to love it.

 1. Many people fly or drive to their hotel destination, which isn’t as stressful as driving an RV for hundreds of miles.
 Once you check into your hotel, you only need to unpack your suitcase and relax.